shaharzeira/mp4_directory_to_mp3_python/README.md

 python '/path/to/Main.py' '/path/to/mp4Directory'

 Output
-create a new directory that ends with _Converted_mp3_files in the same place of the mp4 files directory
+creates a new directory that ends with _Converted_mp3_files in the same place of the mp4 files directory